amnh-sciviz/collectionscope/README.md

 In the above example:

 - The `-in` parameter should contain the relative or absolute path to your .csv file
-- The `-user` parameter will be used to identify your app and contact to the free [OpenStreetMap](https://www.openstreetmap.org/)'s [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim) service as per its [usage policy](https://operations.osmfoundation.org/policies/nominatim/)
+- The `-user` parameter will be used to identify your app and contact to the free [OpenStreetMap](https://www.openstreetmap.org/)'s [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim) service as per their [usage policy](https://operations.osmfoundation.org/policies/nominatim/)
 - The `-country` parameter is the name of the column that contains a country string to be geocoded

 Optionally, you can also identify address, city, and state columns (country is still required):